For information about internships for psychology credit visit the career services link below:

 Required Work hours per credit: 50

-Faculty Supervisors: C. Hildebrandt (Fall) or J. Williams (Spring) for internships in Clinical Science or Social Services; Adam Butler for internships in Industrial and Organizational settings; C. Hildebrandt for internships in Schools and Summer Camps; L. Walsh for internships in all other areas.
+Faculty Supervisors: C. Hildebrandt for internships in Clinical Science, Social Services, Schools and Summer Camps; Adam Butler for internships in Industrial and Organizational settings; L. Walsh for internships in all other areas.

 Credit Type: Major Elective credit awarded for Psychology majors or University Elective for majors other than Psychology or for Psychology minors.
 All are awarded on Graded basis.